Medically reviewed by Drugs.com. Last updated on Dec 20, 2018.

 Antithrombin: May enhance the anticoagulant effect of Heparins (Low Molecular Weight).
 Monitor therapy

 Apixaban: May enhance the anticoagulant effect of Anticoagulants.
 Refer to separate drug interaction content and to full drug monograph content regarding use of apixaban with vitamin K antagonists (eg, warfarin, acenocoumarol) during anticoagulant transition and bridging periods.
 Avoid combination

 Bromperidol: May enhance the adverse/toxic effect of Anticoagulants.
 Monitor therapy

-Canagliflozin: Heparins (Low Molecular Weight) may enhance the hyperkalemic effect of Canagliflozin.
+Caplacizumab: May enhance the anticoagulant effect of Anticoagulants.
 Monitor therapy

 Collagenase (Systemic): Anticoagulants may enhance the adverse/toxic effect of Collagenase (Systemic).
 Specifically, the risk of injection site bruising and/or bleeding may be increased.
 Monitor therapy